EvanKepner/mutatest/README.rst

 There is an option to exclude files from the source set.
-Exclude files using the :code:`--exclude` argument and pointing to the file.
+Exclude files using the ``--exclude`` argument and pointing to the file.
-Multiple :code:`--exclude` statements may be used to exclude multiple files.
+Multiple ``--exclude`` statements may be used to exclude multiple files.
 The default behavior is that no files are excluded.

 .. code-block:: bash